Rahulpramanik/php-invoice/README.md

 Price
 - User should be able to add as many row they want
 - The invoice Net, VAT and Gross Total will be auto calculated from the invoice detail table.

+Save button: to save invoice information in database.